aishincp/HR_Process_Reporting_Automation_Tool-Python-RPA-Concepts-/README.md

 - Pie Chart: Completed vs Not Completed training
 - Line Chart: Join year trends

-C. Table View: Detailed employee list with training status
+C. Table View: Detailed employee list with training status (See Above)

-📸 [Insert Power BI Dashboard Screenshot Here]

 ### *This dashboard empowers decision-makers to take action based on real-time (if using real-time data) insights.*